Nayekah/IF2211-PR-TSP_Solver/README.md

 <br/>

 > [!Note]
-> Make sure that all of the dependencies are already installed
+> Make sure that all of the dependencies are already installed, and make sure the the executable is already built (please refer to "Build and Clean" section to build the app)

 ---
  ## Build and Clean